 An Allegation of Use is basically a statement claiming that you actually use your trademark and is required for registration.
 This statement must also include a demonstration of the trademark use.

 If you still find yourself asking " How long is a trademark good for," feel free to post your legal need on UpCounsel's marketplace.
 UpCounsel marketplace accepts only the top 5 percent of lawyers who have graduated from prestigious programs such as Harvard Law and Yale Law.
-UpCounsel attorneys have an average of 14 years of experience representing companies like Google, Stripe, and Twilio.
+UpCounsel attorneys have an average of 14 years of experience representing companies like Google, Menlo Ventures, and Airbnb.